junsupan/TensorPCA_MatLab/README.md

 portsort_sim_v2.m
 ```

+Plot of the PCA graphical illustration used in slides.
 ```
 PCAgraph.m
 ```
-plots the PCA graphical illustration used in slides.